pfinorbi/kubernetes-resume-challenge/README.md

 az ad sp create-for-rbac --name gh-action --role Contributor --scopes $RGID
 ```

 The output of the command and the Azure Portal can be used to populate the AZURE_CREDENTIALS repository variable.
-It should contain the following information in the following format:
+It should contain the information in the following format:

 ```
 {